Screen Chronology: 1950 to 1954

 - Student Prince, The ** - Genial but uninspired version of Romberg's

 Broadway hit.
-Best (and worst) feature Mario Lanza'a glorious singing
+Best (and worst) feature: Mario Lanza'a glorious singing

 voice stuck in Edmund Purdom's mouth.

-- There's No Business Like Show Business *** - Dan Dailey and Ethel
+- There's No Business Like Show Business *** - Dumb,

-Merman try to keep their show biz family together as son Donald
+Merman try to keep their show biz family together in this Irving Berlin songfest.

 - Top Banana ** - Phil Silvers Broadway hit about burlesque

-Crosby and Danny Kaye romance singing sisters Rosemary Clooney and Vera Ellen.
+numbers as show biz pals Bing Crosby and Danny Kaye romance singing sisters Rosemary Clooney

 - Young at Heart *** - Frank Sinatra woos Doris Day as Ethel

-Barrymore watches you may be surprised how enjoyable this one is.
+Barrymore watches.
+You may be surprised how enjoyable this one is.